laliconfigcat/trello-render-repro/README.md

 Repro:

-Add the powerup to a board.
+1. Add the powerup to a board.
-Check if the card back section is showing 0.
+2. Check if the card back section is showing 0.

-Open the modal with the powerup button.
-Click on the button on the modal.
-Check if the counter is increased on the card back section.
+3. Open the modal with the powerup button.
+4. Click on the button on the modal.
+5. Check if the counter is increased on the card back section.
+6. Close the modal.
+7. Open the modal again.
-Close the modal.
-Open it again.
-Click on the button on the modal - the counter will not be increased.
+8. Click on the button on the modal - the counter will not be increased.